 No matter the country, the banking sectors play a crucial role in managing the economy.
-One must, hence, know about the risks associated with the banking sector, what risk management is, and what are the different types of risk management for the Indian Banking Sector.
+One must, hence, know about the risks associated with the banking sector, and how the process of risk management planning can help you face an unavoidable situation or help you understand what risk management is, and types of risk management for the Indian Banking Sector.

 Before we begin, let’s first understand what the risk management process is.